ChatGPT vs Claude: Which AI Chatbot Is Actually Better in 2026?

 For writing, long documents, and coding, many users find Claude better.
 For multimodal features, image generation, and ecosystem breadth, ChatGPT wins.
 It depends on your main task.

-Is ChatGPT or Claude cheaper?
+Is ChatGPT, Claude, or Gemini cheaper?

-Can I use both ChatGPT and Claude?
+Can I use ChatGPT, Claude, and Gemini together?

 Which has the bigger context window?